SigmazGFX/RotaryLockSD3/README.md

  |[ioPIN18HL=0] analog A4     1 = HIGH / 0 = LOW|
  |[ioPIN19HL=1] analog A5     1 = HIGH / 0 = LOW|

+The file parser is only interested in the values contained between the [ and ], Anything else are just comments.

 You may change the default state of any or all of the pins, the settings presented here are just an example.

 NOTE: A recommended best practice would be to set any unused pins low.